shivdevwalia/Home-Expense-Calc/README.md

 - Lists people under selected role in a styled format
 - Manages salary, absences, and advances in one place

-### 🤖 Chatling AI Assistant
-- Users can ask:
-  - “Where can I see my monthly expenses?”
-  - “How do I add a new household help?”
-- Returns instant guidance on website features, navigation, and functionality.

 ## 📸 Screenshots